MuthannaKhogali/IndustrialTeamProject/README.md

 # QMBank
 An eco friendly banking application.
+Create an account or login to view past transactions, make transactions or find out more information about the environmental impact left by companies.
+As a user earn experience through making eco friendly transactions and streaks through repeat eco-friendly transactions.

-To run locall follow instructions.
+To run locally install nodejs and follow instructions.

 ## Project setup
 ```